apollo

 About Divalproex

 Divalproex is used to treat epilepsy/seizures/fits.
 Additionally, Divalproex is also used to treat manic episodes associated with bipolar disorder and prevent migraines.
 Epilepsy is a sudden rush of electricity in the brain.
-In epilepsy, the brain's electrical rhythms become imbalanced, resulting in recurrent seizures.

-Divalproex contains 'Divalproex', which decreases the brain's excessive and abnormal nerve activity.
-Thereby helping in controlling seizures.
-Divalproex increases the amount of a chemical substance called GABA; this helps block nerve transmission across the brain and provides a calming effect.
+Divalproex increases the levels of the chemical substance GABA; this helps block nerve transmission in the brain and produces a calming effect.
 Thereby helping treat bipolar disorder.

 Uses of Divalproex